 The study highlights two areas where significant gains can be obtained from the blending of participatory research principles and methods with technology-driven information generation processes.
 The first concerns the merger of information crowdsourcing with participatory statistics and numbers.
-The second, explores the relationship between (PGIS) and volunteer, geographical information (VGI), a collaborative and distributed form of mapping supported by the latest generation of geospatial technologies.
+The second explores the relationship between Participatory Geographical Information Systems (PGIS), the participatory creation of maps, and volunteer, geographical information (VGI), a collaborative and distributed form of mapping supported by the latest generation of geospatial technologies.